 These are the guidelines in assessing a candidate’s post-graduation work permit admissibility when the candidate has taken distance learning in Canada at a qualified DLI:

-- If less than 50% of the program of study’s total courses are accomplished by distance learning, a post-graduation work permit may be made.
-The legitimacy must be based on the length of the program, as verified by the qualified DLI, plus credits received from both in-class and distance-learning courses.
+- If you complete less than 50% of your program’s courses by distance learning, you may qualify for a post-graduation work permit.
+The permit length is based on your full program length, as confirmed by the DLI, combining both in-class and distance-learning credits.

 Making an application

 The candidate can submit an application for a post-graduation work permit from inside Canada if their study permit is still legitimate.
-If the candidate’s study permit is no longer legitimate, and they wish to stay in Canada, they should submit an application for visitor status prior to their study permit ends.
+If your study permit has expired and you wish to stay in Canada, apply for visitor status before it ends.

 Work authorization after submitting a post-graduation work permit application